SAA Foundation Opportunity Grant Application & Guidelines

 • Fellowships, scholarships, or prizes

-• Purchases of equipment (e.g., computers, printers) that are designed to support capacity building but are unrelated to a specific opportunity.
+• Purchases of equipment (e.g., computers, printers) that are designed to support capacity building but are unrelated to a specific opportunity

 • Lobbying and fundraising activities

-• Expenses incurred before the grant was awarded
+• Expenses incurred prior to grant approval

-Application Process and Sample Timeline
+Application Process

 Tip